-In order to better understand this California DUI felony offense, our Los Angeles DUI defense attorneys will address the following topics:
+In order to help you better understand California "Watson murder"/DUI murder, our Los Angeles DUI defense attorneys will address the following topics:

-If, after reading this article, you have additional questions, we invite you to contact us.
+If, after reading this article, you have additional questions, we invite you to contact us at Shouse Law Group.

-The phrase "Watson murder" stems from the 1981 California Supreme Court case, People v.
-Watson.4 That case basically created the crime of second-degree murder used in connection with driving under the influence.
-It set the stage for drunk drivers who cause an accident that kills someone to be convicted of Penal Code 187 murder5.
+The phrase "Watson murder" stems from a 1981 California Supreme Court case called People v.
+Watson.4 That case established that it is possible for a drunk driver who cause an accident that kills someone to be convicted of murder.

-- you knowingly acted with conscious disregard for that fact.
+- You knowingly acted with conscious disregard for that danger.5

-It should be noted that there is no "intent" to actively kill another person in second-degree murder, which is what distinguishes DUI homicide from first-degree murder.9
+It should be noted that there is no "intent" to actively kill another person in second-degree murder, which is what distinguishes Watson murder/DUI murder (and other forms of second-degree murder) from first-degree murder.6

-Although it may seem like the facts listed above wouldn't be that difficult for the prosecution to prove, it's the third one that makes DUI second-degree murder a difficult case to prosecute.
+Although it may seem like the facts listed above wouldn't be that difficult for the prosecution to prove, it's the third one that can make DUI second-degree murder a difficult case to prosecute.

 Proving implied malice